-The City of Long Beach wanted a durable solution for composting biosolids from their wastewater treatment plant in the very wet, cool, and corrosive Pacific Coast environment.
+The City of Long Beach wanted a durable solution for composting municipal biosolids from their wastewater treatment plant in the very wet, cool, and corrosive Pacific Coast environment.
 Previously, they land applied biosolids.
-With increasingly limited outlets for Class B biosolids, composting offered a robust method for producing a Class A compost that is readily useable in local horticultural applications.
-Some of the project goals included:
+With increasingly limited outlets for Class B biosolids, biosolids composting offered a robust method for producing a Class A compost that is readily useable in local horticultural applications.
+Some of the client’s project goals for their biosolids composting facility included:

 We want to learn how to support your composting goals!